-This point is not a mechanic, but rather the mindset needed to efficiently.
+This point is not a mechanic, but rather the mindset needed to efficiently deal with roamers.

-Too often I see people getting information on opponents’ positions and waiting for the defender to act on them.
-Such a tactic may work at times, but you create dependency on your opponent’s actions, rather than the habit of relying on your team’s intel.
+Too often we see people getting information on opponents’ positions and waiting for the roamer to make a move.
+Such a tactic may work at times, but you create dependency on your opponent’s actions, rather than the habit of relying on your team’s intel and your own skills.

 Roam hunt tools